in28minutes/spring-interview-guide/7.qna/qna.md

 - Suitable for: Enterprise-level and complex applications.

 ****
-### 9.How do you create an application context with Spring?
+### 9. How do you create an application context with Spring?
 Creating an application context with Spring involves setting up your Spring application configuration and using one of the available classes to initialize the context.
 Here's a step-by-step guide on how to do this:

 ### 1. Using XML Configuration